 The expertise of our Core Lab Technologists along with state-of-the-art equipment allows for a comprehensive approach to the diagnosis and interpretation of disease states as detected in the various body fluid specimens analyzed and plays an integral role in meeting the mission of the Division of Pathology and Laboratory Medicine.

 Specimen Processing is one of the first critical pre-analytical steps in laboratory medicine.
 Here patient samples are checked for proper identification, specimen integrity, and accessioned into laboratory computer system.
 Specimens are sorted and distributed to the appropriate testing areas.
 In addition to the trained personnel that handles specimens, our laboratory has an automated system for specimen handling.
 This system helps us to enhance our turnaround time performance by moving specimens as needed to centrifuges and then onto an automated delivery track.
 The laboratory operates 24/7.
 Specimen processing staff also processes, packs and ships a large volume of specimens that are sent to reference laboratories.

 The Microbiology laboratory is a CLIA certified and accredited by the College of American Pathologist, clinical diagnostic laboratory.
-We provide routine bacteriology along with specialized testing in Serology, Mycology, Mycobacteriology, and Virology.
+We provide routine bacteriology along with specialized testing in Serology, Mycology, Mycobacteriology,Virology and Molecular Microbiology.
 We provide identifications and susceptibilities for pathogenic organisms isolated from patient samples.
 We utilize both manual and automated systems to provide results.
 Our certified staff is highly trained and qualified to provide the testing for direct patient care.
 We also support the Infection Control Program at MD Anderson.

 Please visit the Tissue Transplantation Program page for more information and a link to the Tissue Transplantation Institutional Policy.

-Transfusion Medicine and Donor Center, hold blood component licenses from the Food and Drug Administration (FDA), and are licensed under the Clinical Laboratories Improvement Amendments Act of 1988 (CLIA 88); and is accredited by the Centers for Medicare and Medicaid Services (CMS), the American Association of Blood Banks (AABB Institutional Member), the College of American Pathologists (CAP) and the Joint Commission on Accreditation of Healthcare Organizations.
+Transfusion Medicine and Donor Operations, hold blood component licenses from the Food and Drug Administration (FDA), and are licensed under the Clinical Laboratories Improvement Amendments Act of 1988 (CLIA 88); and is accredited by the Centers for Medicare and Medicaid Services (CMS), the American Association of Blood Banks (AABB Institutional Member), the College of American Pathologists (CAP) and the Joint Commission on Accreditation of Healthcare Organizations.

+The HLA Lab tests for both diagnostic support and for obtaining matched blood components.
 The laboratory is a leader in the field, being at the cutting edge not only in regard to technical and methodological questions, but also in regard to information management.
-The lab has created an information management infrastructure that has been the foundation for important outcome studies that evaluate the effect of HLA matching on the outcome of Bone Marrow Transplantation.
+The lab has created an information management infrastructure that has been the foundation for important outcome studies that evaluate the effect of HLA matching on the outcome of Hematopoietic Stem Cell Transplantation.

-In addition to these clinical research activities, the laboratory is involved in addressing more fundamental, scientific questions like the study of population genetics of the HLA system, the definition of epitopes in the HLA molecular and the selection of peptides by different HLA molecules.
+In addition to these clinical and research activities, the laboratory is involved in addressing more fundamental, scientific questions like the study of population genetics of the HLA system, the definition of epitopes in the HLA molecular and the selection of peptides by different HLA molecules.